River Wild

-River Wild is a 2023 American thriller film that is a reimagining of the 1994 film The River Wild and a modern-day standalone sequel.
+River Wild is a 2023 American action thriller film that is a reimagining of the 1994 film The River Wild and a modern-day standalone sequel.
 It was directed by Ben Ketai, from a script he co-authored with Mike Nguyen Le.
 The film stars Adam Brody, Leighton Meester, and Taran Killam.

 The film entered principal photography commenced in July 2022 in Hungary, wrapping later that year.
 River Wild was released direct-to-home video through physical and digital release, on August 1, 2023.

 Plot

-Siblings, Gray and Joey, meet up to go whitewater rafting on a river along with friends, Trevor, Karissa, and Van.
+Siblings Gray and Joey meet up to go whitewater rafting on a river along with their friends Trevor, Karissa and Van.
 While rafting, they stop at a place for swimming, bathing and drinking.
 While enjoying laughs over a campfire, Van and Trevor leave the group for a short while, when Trevor suddenly shouts for help, saying that Van tripped and fell.
 Gray asks Trevor to call the Ranger phone, but Trevor says the phone is dead.
 Van whispers to Joey that Trevor grabbed her.
 Joey, being in the medical field, diagnoses Van as suffering from a skull fracture.

 The group get on the raft, believing help to be a couple of hours away, when Van begins having a seizure, and Joey calms her down.
 Gray directs Trevor to row in a certain direction for safety's sake, but he doesn't and the boat is briefly capsized.
 Joey tells Gray that Trevor may have deliberately flipped the boat, and that Van told her that he attacked her.

 Daylight dawns and they stop the boat to go up a hill to get a medic.
 Trevor reveals he is a felon, and did three years in prison, and makes Gray promise that he wouldn't send Trevor back.
 They find the ranger and tell him they need a chopper for a head wound.
 When the ranger tries to use the radio to call it in, Trevor panics and stabs him with a knife, before breaking the radio.
 Trevor grabs the ranger's gun and convinces Gray to throw the ranger with his truck off a cliff, where it explodes.